hanrichard/Notebook/interview_question_javascript.md

 ## What are the scopes of a variable in JavaScript?
 The scope of a variable is the region of your program in which it is defined.
 JavaScript variable will have only two scopes.

 • Global Variables − A global variable has global scope which means it is visible everywhere in your JavaScript code.
+A variable is said to be globally scoped if it is visible from all other scopes.
 • Local Variables − A local variable will be visible only within a function where it is defined.
 Function parameters are always local to that function.

 ## What is the purpose of ‘This’ operator in JavaScript?